-1. Background
+1 Background

-A glimmer of trouble is evident in the way the debate is framed.
+A glimmer of trouble is evident in the way the connectionist debate is framed.
 Both positions consider only two kinds of architecture.
-On one side are traditional von Neumann architectures, of the sort imagined in "good old fashioned ai" ('gofai,' to use Haugeland's term).
-These systems are assumed to be constructed out of a set of atomic symbols, combined in countless ways by rules of composition, in the way that is paradigmati-

-Cognitive and Computer Science Bloomington, Indiana 47405 usa cally exemplified by the axioms of a first-order theorem prover.
+On one side are traditional von Neumann architectures, of the sort imagined in "good old fashioned ai" ('GOFAI,' to use Haugeland's term).
+These systems are assumed to be constructed out of a set of atomic symbols, combined in countless ways by rules of composition, in the way that is paradigmatically exemplified by the axioms of a first-order theorem prover.
 On the other side are connectionist (or dynamic) systems, composed instead of a web of interconnected nodes, each dynamically assigned a numerical weight.
 For purposes of this debate, it seems as if that is all there is.
-Some writers2 even take the first, symbolic, model, to be synonymous with computation tout court.
+Some writers1 even take the first, symbolic, model, to be synonymous with computation tout court.
 So they frame the argument this way: that cognition is (should be understood as, will best succumb to analysis as, etc.) a dynamical system, not a computational system.